brandur/sorg/content/nanoglyphs-drafts/007-civilization.md

 ---

-I'm back in Calgary for the break, and nature's delivered us a picturesque winter with lots of snow on the ground, but temperatures only a few degrees below zero.
-(A welcome surprise because December on the prairie can be cruel — I’m still reeling from a visit a few years ago where every day of my stay hovered at or below -30C.)
+I'm back in Calgary for the break, and nature's delivered us a picturesque winter -- lots of snow on the ground, but temperatures only a few degrees below zero.
+(A welcome surprise because December on the prairie can be cruel.
+I’m still reeling from a visit a few years ago where every day of my stay hovered at or below -30C.)

 ![Fish Creek in Calgary](/assets/images/nanoglyphs/007-civilization/fish-creek@2x.jpg)